Conflux-Chain/conflux-documentation/docs/espace/tutorials/upgradableContract/uups.md

    ```

 By following these steps, you can deploy and upgrade contracts using the UUPS pattern on Conflux eSpace.
 This approach allows you to update contract logic without changing the contract address, while providing better gas efficiency and security compared to other proxy patterns.

-Key differences from the transparent proxy pattern:

-1. The upgrade logic is in the implementation contract (`_authorizeUpgrade` function).
-2. The proxy contract is simpler and doesn't need to check the caller's identity on every function call.
-3. The implementation contracts inherit from `UUPSUpgradeable` and `OwnableUpgradeable`.

-These characteristics make UUPS a popular choice for upgradeable contracts, especially in gas-sensitive environments.